sfuad001/IR-SearchEngine/Group2-Lucene_MapReduce/readme.txt

 **Hadoop Indexing**

-We created a jar file and ran it on the bolt machine.
+We created a jar file named "tfidfwithstemming.jar" and ran it on the bolt machine using the following command:

+java -jar tfidfwithstemming.jar input output

+[input directory is the data/crawledAllText/ directory in out bolt machine where all crawled data is stored.